SissiW/QSFormer/README.md

 sh train_meta_QSFormer.sh
 ```

-## Acknowledgements
-This project is built upon [DeepEMD](https://github.com/icoz69/DeepEMD).
-We also reference some code from [DETR](https://github.com/facebookresearch/detr).
-Thanks to the contributors of these great codebases.

 ## Citation
 If you find this project useful, please feel free to leave a star and cite our paper: